floragunncom/search-guard-docs/tls_configuration.md

 ## Using OpenSSL

 Search Guard supports OpenSSL.
-We recommend to use OpenSSL in production for enhanced performance and a wider range of more modern cipher suites.
+We recommend to use OpenSSL in production for enhanced performance and a wider range of modern cipher suites.
 In order to use OpenSSL, you need to install OpenSSL, the Apache Portable Runtime and a Netty version with OpenSSL support matching your platform on all nodes.
 This is described in the [OpenSSL](tls_openssl.md) chapter.

 If OpenSSL is enabled, but for one reason or another the installation does not work, Search Guard will fall back to the Java JCE as security engine.